Charles Edward Stuart: Travels in Europe: 1734–1745

 In 1734, his cousin, the Duke of Liria, who was proceeding to join Don Carlos in his struggle for the crown of Naples, passed through Rome.
 He offered to take Charles on his expedition, and the boy of thirteen was appointed general of artillery by Don Carlos.
 On 30 July 1734, he departed Rome with an escort and proceeded with his cousin to the French and Spanish siege of Gaeta, his first exposure to war.
 While at Gaeta, he observed the final stages of the siege and was said to have come under fire in the trenches of the siegeworks.
 He returned to Rome in late 1734.
 In January 1735, shortly after his fourteenth birthday, Charles's mother Clementina died of scurvy.
-She had been in a poor state of declining health for many months, however, Charles was said to have been deeply distressed after his mother passed.
+She had been in a poor state of declining health for many months; however, Charles was said to have been deeply distressed after her death.

-As Charles grew older, he was introduced by his father and the pope to Italian society.
+As Charles grew older, he was introduced by his father and the Pope to Italian society.
 In 1737, James sent his son on a tour through major Italian cities to complete his education as a prince and man of the world.
 Charles proceeded to visit Genoa, Florence, Parma, Bologna and Venice.
 The Italian tour was a shock for Charles, who had believed he would be welcomed as a royal prince.
 Instead, most European courts would only receive him as the "Duke of Albany" (an historic title adopted by Scottish royals in the 14th century).
 Despite being Catholic, many European states wished to avoid antagonising Britain, the only exception being Venice.

 By the time he had reached 20, he had become a notable member of upper-class society in Rome and had developed a fondness for alcohol and fine clothes, often in excess of his allowance.
 He had become increasingly distant from his brother due to Henry's devotion to prayer and religious study.
 His father continued to rely on foreign aid in his attempts to restore himself to the British and Irish thrones.
 However, Charles became increasingly supportive of the idea of rebellion unassisted by invasion or by support of any kind from abroad.
 On 23 December 1743, owing to his limited ability to travel to Britain, James named his son Charles prince regent, giving him the authority to act in his name.